omothm/torch-api/README.md

 | `No image`             |          | A service requires image data but no `image` was passed in the request. |
 | `Invalid image format` |          | The `image` in the request is not in the proper base-64 format.         |

+## Testing

+Run

+    python -m tests all

+to run tests on all test modules, or specify the modules to test:

+    python -m tests <module1> <module2> ...

+To see which modules are available to test, run

+    python -m tests list

 ## Development Environment

 ### IDE